CIOSC/CAS-Digital-Trust/README.md

 ## Certification Specialization

-Specialization refers to the process of focusing on a specific area conformity assessment that requires a detailed assessment of a specific area of management, capability, product or process.
+Specialization, in addition to a sub-scope allows for a narrower focus on a specific area of conformity assessment that requires a detailed and specialized assessment of a targeted area of management, capability, product or process.
 Depending on the nature of the specialization, it may or may not be part of a certification scope or certification sub-scope.

 ## Certification Tailoring